 But whatever your personality type, bear in mind that assessment centres aren't a competition.
 There's likely to be more than one job available, and you'll gain nothing from trying to sabotage the other candidates.

 Stay motivated throughout the day

-Even if you think you've fluffed one session, go into the next one with an open mind and an eagerness to do well.
-As with anything in life, you can't change the past – you can only learn from your mistakes.
+Even if you think messed up one session, go into the next one with an open mind and an eagerness to do well.
+As with anything in life, you can't change the past.
+You can only learn from your mistakes.

-Not everyone is brilliant at everything, and the beauty of assessment centres is that you’re tested on many things, so you'll get your time to shine.
+Not everyone is brilliant at everything, and the beauty of assessment centres is that you're tested on many things.
+You'll get your time to shine.
 Just keep smiling and think positive.

 Remember that you're being measured as an individual